Gang Starr: Original & second group lineups

-The original Gang Starr group was founded in Morehouse College by three friends from Boston, Massachusetts: Guru (then known as MC Keithy E.) who was planned to be a rapper/singer, Big Shug as the main MC and DJ Suave D (Shug's younger brother Dana) as their DJ.
+The original Gang Starr group was founded in Morehouse College by three friends from Boston, Massachusetts: Guru (then known as MC Keithy E.) who had planned to be a rapper/singer, Big Shug as the main MC and DJ Suave D (Shug's younger brother Dana) as their DJ.
 After Shug was imprisoned, Suave D quit the group, leaving Guru to enlist the services of MC Damo D-Ski and DJ 1, 2 B-Down (also known as Mike Dee) with various producers, such as Donald D, J.V.
-Johnson or The 45 King helping out.
+Johnson or the 45 King helping out.
 Their earliest recordings were in 1986 where they made various demos.
-In 1987 and 1988, Gang Starr released three 12" vinyl singles on Wild Pitch Records.
+In 1987 and 1988, Gang Starr released three 12-inch vinyl singles on Wild Pitch Records.

 Breakup and partnering with DJ Premier

 In 1989, the group split for the second time and the only member willing to continue under the name was Guru.
-He got in touch with Houston, Texas native DJ Premier (then known as Waxmaster C) who sent him a beat tape, which Guru liked.
+He got in touch with Houston, Texas native DJ Premier (then known as Waxmaster C) who submitted a tape of beats to Wild Pitch records, which Guru liked.
 He invited DJ Premier to join Gang Starr, relocate with him to Brooklyn and in that same year they released their first single "Words I Manifest" along with the album No More Mr. Nice Guy (1989).
 In 1990, the group was signed to the Chrysalis record label by then A&R director Duff Marlowe, a former DJ and Los Angeles Times rap music critic.
 The label offered Guru and Premier unlimited artistic license and major-label distribution worldwide, a platform the group used to become one of the most influential hip hop acts of that decade.
 During their career Gang Starr helped pioneer the New York City hardcore hip hop sound.
 The Gang Starr catalog, especially Step in the Arena (1991), Daily Operation (1992), Hard to Earn (1994) and Moment of Truth (1998) are well respected among underground rap fans and critics.
 Their track "Jazz Thing" was featured on the soundtrack to Spike Lee's film Mo' Better Blues.
-Gang Starr provided a track, "Battle", for the sound track of the 2002 movie 8 Mile.
+Gang Starr provided a track, "Battle", for the soundtrack of the 2002 movie 8 Mile.

 After several albums and tours, in late 2002 DJ Premier left Europe to go back to the United States.
 Once again Guru was faced with continuing alone and became involved in a European tour in 2003–04 with an alternate DJ.
 In 2006, Guru indicated in several interviews that Gang Starr had reached its end.